 See the family tree of Bowes and its interesting connection to the Middleton family of the Duchess of Cambridge on our Hetton-le-Hole page.

-One problem with tracing the origin and development of this surname is that it has become inextricably mixed up with that of another Norman surname – Bruce – and it is possible that some Bruces may in fact be Brewis by origin or vice versa.
+Another problem with tracing the origin and development of this surname is that it has become inextricably mixed up with that of another Norman surname – Bruce – and it is possible that some Bruces may in fact be Brewis by origin or vice versa.

-(Numerous across England and Scotland)
+Numerous across England and Scotland

 A very widespread and common name but with a very high density in northern counties and regions.
 There were a staggering 204,047 Browns residing in Great Britain in 1881.
 In the North there were 18,024 in Lancashire; 17,501 in Yorkshire; 9,266 in Durham; 5,418 in Northumberland and 2,088 in Cumberland.

-(Norman Scottish surname with North East England roots)
+Norman Scottish surname with North East England roots

 Primarily Scottish and especially north eastern parts of Scotland but with significant links and origins in the North East of England.
 In the 1881 census there were 14,233 Bruces in Great Britain of which 8,347 were resident in Scotland.

 County figures for Bruces in 1881 across Scotland included 1,680 in Aberdeenshire; 505 in Fife; 112 in Argyll and 967 in Lanarkshire.
 In the Northern English Counties the number of individual Bruces were 753 in Yorkshire; 594 in Durham; 573 in Northumberland; 539 in Lancashire and 53 in Cumberland.
-Bruces were however widely spread across the rest of England, with 1,111 in London.
+Bruces were, however widely spread across the rest of England, with 1,111 in London.

-A great number of the early Bruses were called Robert De Brus and were very important landowners in the Hartlepool and Guisborough areas where they established the priory.
+A great number of the early Bruses were called Robert De Brus and were very important landowners at Hartlepool and at Guisborough areas where they established the priory.
 The Brus wealth was great, but they were expected to earn it by defending England from the Scots.
 This they certainly did, and at the Battle of the Standard near Northallerton in 1138 a Robert De Brus fought against the Scots.

 Robert’s involvement was ironic as he was a personal friend of David, the King of Scotland and owned substantial tracts of land in the Scottish valley of Annandale.
-In later years Bruce family territories in Yorkshire and Scotland were divided between two separate branches of the Bruce family, while Hartlepool in the middle was held first as part of the Yorkshire territory and then given to the Scottish Bruces in 1200.
+In later years the Bruce family territories in Yorkshire and Scotland were divided between two separate branches of the family, while Hartlepool in the middle was held first as part of the Yorkshire territory and then given to the Scottish Bruces in 1200.